K92 Mining Inc. (KNT.V) (CVE:KNT) Given a C$10.00 Price Target at Raymond James

-Raymond James set a C$10.00 price objective on K92 Mining Inc. (KNT.V) (CVE:KNT) in a report released on Friday morning, BayStreet.CA reports.
-The firm currently has an outperform rating on the stock.
+Raymond James set a C$10.00 price target on K92 Mining Inc. (KNT.V) (CVE:KNT) in a report released on Friday morning, BayStreet.CA reports.
+The brokerage currently has an outperform rating on the stock.

-A number of other research firms have also issued reports on KNT.
-Canaccord Genuity upped their target price on shares of K92 Mining Inc. (KNT.V) from C$11.25 to C$11.75 in a report on Friday.
-TD Securities set a C$11.00 target price on shares of K92 Mining Inc. (KNT.V) and gave the company a buy rating in a report on Thursday, April 22nd.
+Other research analysts also recently issued research reports about the stock.
+TD Securities set a C$11.00 price objective on shares of K92 Mining Inc. (KNT.V) and gave the company a buy rating in a research note on Thursday, April 22nd.
+Canaccord Genuity increased their target price on shares of K92 Mining Inc. (KNT.V) from C$11.25 to C$11.75 in a research report on Friday.

 About K92 Mining Inc. (KNT.V)